What to Know About Health and Safety Compliance

 Their responsibilities encompass a range of functions, including conducting regular safety inspections, participating in safety audits, and addressing employee grievances related to health and safety.
 They are also instrumental in training staff on safety protocols and ensuring that all employees understand their rights and responsibilities in maintaining a safe working environment.
 Effective health and safety representatives contribute significantly to the overall health and wellbeing of the workforce, fostering an atmosphere of cooperation and vigilance in the quest for a safer workplace.

-Health and safety representatives are responsible for promoting safety practices, representing employees’ interests in health and safety matters, conducting inspections, and assisting in the investigation of incidents.
+promoting safety practices, representing employees’ interests in health and safety matters, conducting inspections, and assisting in the investigation of incidents.

 What procedures should be followed when responding to health and safety incidents?